With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 There are lots of very worrying reports that young people are scared, confused, isolated and vulnerable to mental ill health, so could the Secretary of State please confirm on what date specifically he knew that some universities were planning to put groups of students in quarantine and on what date specifically he first discussed asking them to put measures in place so that every student had access to mental health support?

 The work on mental health support started right at the start of this covid crisis.
 We made sure that we put in place measures to support students and to put the whole education community at the heart of what we do, recognising the importance of dealing with mental health issues.
 If we look back at the guidance issued on 2 July and the guidance issued on 11 September, we can see that there was always a recognition that people who tested positive for covid would need to self-isolate.
-Those people who have been in close contact with those who test positive—not dissimilar to what we would see in workplaces and other educational settings—would also have to isolate as a result.
+Those people who have been in close contact with those who test positive—this is not dissimilar to what we would see in workplaces and other educational settings—would also have to isolate as a result.

 Following on from that, for many young people, even in a normal year, this is a difficult time of transition—moving to independent study and living, managing finances, meeting new people, and all in unfamiliar surroundings—and a lot of great work is done by universities and the likes of Student Minds, for example.
 Could my right hon.
 Friend say a little bit more about the support that is available, and about how it is being stepped up in universities and can be stepped up to fully support our young people?